amaiya/onprem/README.md

 result = llm.ask(question)
 ```

-     ktrain is a low-code platform designed to facilitate the full machine learning workflow, from preprocessing inputs to training, tuning, troubleshooting, and applying models.
-It focuses on automating other aspects of the ML workflow in order to augment and complement human engineers rather than replacing them.
-Inspired by fastai and ludwig, ktrain is intended to democratize machine learning for beginners and domain experts with minimal programming or data science experience.
+     Ktrain is a low-code machine learning library designed to facilitate the full machine learning workflow from curating and preprocessing inputs to training, tuning, troubleshooting, and applying models.
+Ktrain is well-suited for domain experts who may have less experience with machine learning and software coding.

 The sources used by the model to generate the answer are stored in
 `result['source_documents']`: